stefan-hoeck/idris2-ilex/README.md

   vals = QSTCK.toks
 ```

-### Parser States
+### Parser State

-Unlike simple lexers, which are always in the same state, a proper
+Unlike simple lexers, which always operate in the same state, a proper
-parser can be in one of several states, and each state recognizes
+parser can be in one of several states, and each state expects and
-(and expects) different lexicographic tokens.
+recognizes different lexicographic tokens.

 For our very simple context-sensitive lexer, we recognize two
-states, so you state size is `2`:
+states, so our state size is `2`:

 ```idris
 QSz : Bits32